storesafe/cordova-plugin-sqlite-evplus-ext-common-free/README.md

 This plugin version is available under GPL v3 (<https://www.gnu.org/licenses/gpl-3.0.txt>) or commercial license options and includes components available under the MIT and Apache 2.0 licenses listed in [LICENSE.md](./LICENSE.md).
 Contact for commercial license: <sales@litehelpers.net>

-**NOTICE:** _Commercial licenses for [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) and [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free) are NOT valid for this plugin version.
-For an upgrade please contact: <sales@litehelpers.net>_
+**NOTICE:** Commercial licenses for [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) and [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free) are **not** valid for this plugin version.
+For an upgrade please contact: <sales@litehelpers.net>

 ## WARNING: Multiple SQLite problem on all platforms